 Simply stated, it is the controlled use of water to demolish and remove reinforced concrete for reconstruction projects.
 Think of it as directed, focused, concentrated and extremely efficient erosion.

 From at least the time of Noah and the Great Flood, man has known of the destructive power of water, and throughout history, humans have attempted to harness water’s power to perform work.

-With innovative and practical employees, we build our own state-of-the-art equipment for use on surface-cleaning projects, including airplane tire rubber removal on runways, and the demolition and removal of reinforced concrete on roads, bridges, parking garages, and other buildings and structures.
+With innovative and practical employees, we build our own state-of-the-art equipment for use on surface cleaning projects, including airplane tire rubber removal on runways, and the demolition and removal of reinforced concrete on dams, bridges, parking garages, and other structures.

 Our customers include:

 - The Department of Defense, and the Army, Navy, Air Force, and Marines;

 - State, local and municipal governments and their transportation departments;

 - Many of the nation’s largest and busiest airports, and a few smaller ones, too;

 Rampart Hydro Services will be creating a new quarterly newsletter for individuals and companies interested in hydrodemolition.
 Please sign up to our newsletter by clicking on this link (sign-up form will open in a pop-up window)